mrenow/COMP1511-Web-App/Plan.md

 ```

 ### Stage 3: Write remaining functionality according to user stories (???)
-We hould be able to immediately test each function that we write from here.
+We should be able to immediately test each function that we write from here.